Home Warranty for Old Homes: Coverage, Limitations & Best Options

 • Documentation of working condition helps your claim

 Known conditions are almost universally excluded.
-Unknown conditions may be covered depending on your provider — but you'll need proof that the system was working when your plan started.
-This is why an inspection report is invaluable.
+Unknown conditions may be covered depending on your provider, but you'll need proof that the system was working when your plan started.
+American Home Shield and Cinch Home Services are two of the few national providers that explicitly cover undetectable pre-existing conditions in 2026, which is invaluable for older homes.

 Do Home Warranties Cover Old Appliances?

-Yes — but with important caveats.
-Providers like 2-10 Home Buyers Warranty explicitly cover appliances regardless of age, as long as they function properly when the plan begins.
+Yes, but with important caveats.
+Providers like 2-10 Home Buyers Warranty and American Home Shield explicitly cover appliances regardless of age, as long as they function properly when the plan begins.
 Some contracts do include age stipulations, so always read the fine print.
-Common coverage limits apply, often capping payouts at $1,500–$2,000 per appliance regardless of replacement cost.
+Common coverage limits apply, with most providers capping appliance payouts at $1,000 to $4,000 per item regardless of replacement cost.

 Watch Out for Maintenance Exclusions